niklhut/GradingParser/README.md

 In the end the script will overwrite the original file with the graded rows.
 This will always be the same file and file type as the original file.

-If you quit the interactive viewer, you can resume your progress by running the script again with the same arguments, using the `--skip_graded` flag to skip already graded rows.
+If you quit the interactive viewer, you can resume your progress by running the script again with the same arguments, using the `--skip-graded` flag to skip already graded rows.

 To avoid corrupting the data file make sure to not use `Ctrl+C` to quit the interactive viewer, instead use the `q` command.